dvanwesh/weather-app/weather-app-ui/README.md

 ## Error Handling

 The application includes error handling for 400 Bad Requests.
 If the backend service responds with a 400 error, the UI will display an error message with details about the issue.
 The error message is styled to stand out and provide a clear indication of what went wrong.

-## Dependencies

-The project relies on several dependencies, including React and Axios for making API requests.
-You can find the complete list of dependencies in the `package.json` file.

-## API Backend

-This project assumes the existence of a backend service called `weatherbit-service`.
-Make sure that the backend service is accessible and provides the necessary API endpoints for fetching current weather and the ten-day forecast.